lunapapa-finland/wikijs/DunQiang/SourcingStrategies.md

 ## 11. Public and Private Project Announcements
 - **What to Do:**
-  Monitor municipal or city planning announcements for local projects.
+  * Monitor municipal or city planning announcements for local projects.
-  Check real estate development companies that may need fencing and security solutions for their properties.
+  * Check real estate development companies that may need fencing and security solutions for their properties.
-  Track stadium construction companies and concert venue developers for perimeter protection projects.
+  * Track stadium construction companies and concert venue developers for perimeter protection projects.

+---

+## 12. Focus on Verticals with High Demand for Fencing & Mesh
+- **What to Do:**
+  * Agricultural Sector: Partner with farming equipment suppliers or agricultural associations.
+  * Infrastructure Projects: Target companies involved in highways, bridges, airports, and railway projects.
+  * Energy & Utility Companies: Engage with solar farms, wind farms, and power station projects requiring specialized fencing.
+  * Private Security & Industrial Parks: Look for firms managing logistics hubs, industrial zones, or secure facilities.
 ---